- How is financial aid disbursed?

 - I am working on a double major.
 What can I do to qualify for financial aid until I graduate?

-OSFA encourages you to work closely with your academic advisor(s) to map out a plan for graduation.
+You should work closely with your academic advisor(s) to map out a plan for graduation.
 If you can hold out at least one class in each major until your last semester of enrollment, you will continue to qualify for all forms of financial aid.
-If you finish one major before the other, you will not qualify for the federal Pell Grant or SEOG, but may qualify for federal loans and...View FAQ
+If you finish one major before the other, you will not qualify for the federal Pell Grant or SEOG, but may qualify for federal loans and work-study,...View FAQ

 - I am almost done with my first major and am thinking about adding another.
 Will I qualify for financial aid?

-Yes, you will qualify for federal, state, and institutional financial aid until you have met all requirements for your first degree.
-After that, only courses required for your degree can be considered for federal loans and work study, state, and institutional aid.
-You will not be able to receive the federal Pell Grant or SEOG once you have completed the requirements for your first degree....
+Yes, you will qualify for federal, state, and institutional financial aid until you have met all requirements for your first major.
+After that, only courses required for your second major can be considered for federal loans and work-study.
+You will not be able to receive the federal Pell Grant or SEOG once you have completed the requirements for your first major.

 - I am in the Secondary Teacher Certification program so I have to finish my major before I can student teach.
 Does this mean I won’t get financial aid when I’m student teaching?